-will ensure financial accountability, respons e and sustainable economic f sibility, and stability. future; therefore, the Boar

-Related District Goa

-ccountability, Innovation

-Develop and Manage Resources to A

-4 D 11 P 1 C 1 1 .
-1 .
-1 Key Actions

-orities that support good decis

-financial issues. semester on schedule de evelopment in relation to avail ability of funds and other

-IIIIdii ibbacoi Retain Move to 2022-23 Eliminate

-Progress Yes/No Move to 2022-23 Eliminate

-100% Yes 66.7%/33.3%

-February due to COVID

-on the enrollment management t plan to ensure goals are

-realistic and realized.
-114 2000 00 Leu:

-Progress Yes/No Retain Move to 2022-23 Eliminate

-100% Yes 66.7%/33.3%

-EMP submitted to col

-C. Oversee the facility updates. es bond program to ensu are that it complies with stated goals by receiving detailed

-Progress Yes/No Retain Move to 2022-23 Eliminate

-100% Yes 100%

-Regular reports receiv ed on activities ·

-D. Monitor the Distric ct budget to ensure spend ling is within budget and meet s the needs of the District.

-Progress Yes/No Retain Move to 2022-23 Eliminate

-100% Yes 100%

-E. Work with the cha ncellor to ensure Implen nentation of fiscal reforms as r ecommended by the

-s Office to develop and mainta

-accrediting commission •

-accrediting commission District.

-Retain Move to 2022-23 Eliminate
+the District has a secure accountability, responsi uture; therefore, the Board Related District Goa • Strengthen A ccountability, Innovation n and Collaboration Develop and l Manage Resources to Ad Key Actions rities that support good decis receiving reports each financial issues. semester on schedule dev elopment in relation to avail ability of funds and other Progress Yes/No Retain Move to 2022-23 Eliminate 100% Yes 66.7%/33.3% Audit extended until I February due to COVID B. Monitor plans, stra realistic and realized. ategies, and/or progress on the enrollment management plan to ensure goals are Progress Yes/No Retain Move to 2022-23 Eliminate 100% Yes 66.7%/33.3% EMP submitted to col leges • • C. Oversee the faciliti updates. es bond program to ensure e that it complies with stated goals by receiving detailed Progress Yes/No Retain Move to 2022-23 Eliminate 100% Yes 100% ed on activities Regular reports receiv at budget to engues enandi ng is within budget and meets s the needs of the District it budget to ensure spending 5 is within our get und meet die needs of the District.
+D. Monitor the Distric Retain Move to 2022-23 Eliminate D. Monitor the Distric Progress Yes/No D. Monitor the District Progress Yes/No 100% Yes E. Work with the cha accrediting commission Retain 100% uncellor to ensure Impleme Eliminate ecommended by the Progress Yes/No 100% Yes E. Work with the cha Retain 100% uncellor to ensure Impleme Move to 2022-23 Eliminate ecommended by the

 The Board voted to retain Goal IV: Fiscal Affairs for 2022-2023 [R1.29] with the addition of verbiage about alignment to the SCFF at the June 27, 2022 Board Retreat [R1.30].
-On the next page, Table 5 shows the updated language.
+Table 5 Shows the updated language.